12 Top-Rated Tourist Attractions in Dortmund

 8 Port Authority Building and Museum

-Dortmund, on the River Emscher and close to the River Rhur, has long relied upon its waterways to transport the goods produced by its numerous industries.
-Along with the rivers, Dortmund marks the beginning of the Dortmund-Ems Canal, a 269-kilometer-long route to the sea that was opened in 1899 to help deal with the ever increasing production capabilities of the region.
+Dortmund, on the River Emscher and close to the River Ruhr, has long relied upon its waterways to transport the goods produced by its numerous industries.
+Dortmund also marks the beginning of the Dortmund-Ems Canal, a 269-kilometer-long route to the sea that was opened in 1899 to help deal with the region's ever increasing production capabilities.
 Today, a number of old buildings from the canal's heyday survive, most notably the old Port Authority Building, home to an excellent museum depicting the history of the port.
-Highlights include a large model of the port, a replica of a ship's bridge, as well as collections of maps and artifacts relating to the region's rich maritime history.
+Highlights include a large model of the port, a replica of a ship's bridge, and collections of maps and artifacts relating to the region's rich maritime history.

 9 Haus Dellwig

 Haus Dellwig, an old moated building first mentioned in city records in the 12th century, now houses a variety of exhibits relating to Dortmund's rich history.
-Highlights of its many exhibits include fully restored rooms, including the kitchen and various living quarters, as well as a variety of workshops, such as a cobbler's shop and bakery.
-Other important city museums include the Museum of Art and Culture with its exhibits outlining the history of Dortmund and its churches with displays of old furniture, gold coins, medieval and 19th-century paintings, as well as examples of 17th -and 18th-century folk art.
-The Natural History Museum is also worth visiting, and is notable for its collections of fossils and minerals.
+Highlights include fully restored rooms, such as the kitchen and various living quarters, as well as a variety of workshops, such as a cobbler's shop and bakery.
+You can see more artifacts from Dortmund's history at the Museum of Art and Culture, with displays of old furniture, gold coins, medieval and 19th-century paintings, as well as examples of 17th- and 18th-century folk art.
+The Natural History Museum is notable for its collections of fossils and minerals.

-Dortmund has many fun tourist attractions designed specifically for families.
-A must-see is the Adlerturm Museum.
-In the 14th-century Eagle Tower, this fascinating museum focuses on life during the Middle Ages, packing numerous medieval artifacts, weapons, and models into its six floors.
-Another attraction for kids is the Mondo Mio Children's Museum in Westfalenpark.
-Suitable for kids of all ages, this hands-on museum offers numerous fun distractions, from the huge globe that welcomes visitors in a variety of different languages, to fascinating displays of musical instruments, power generators, and toys made from recycled materials.
+Dortmund has several tourist attractions and things to do that are designed specifically for families.
+The whole family will enjoy the Adlerturm Museum, in the 14th-century Eagle Tower.
+It focuses on life during the Middle Ages, packing numerous medieval artifacts, weapons, and models into its six floors.
+The hands-on Mondo Mio Children's Museum in Westfalenpark is suitable for kids of all ages, with a huge globe that welcomes visitors in a variety of different languages, fascinating displays of musical instruments, power generators, and toys made from recycled materials.
 Another child-friendly draw is the Wickede Giraffe Museum, a quirky little museum dedicated to the world's tallest animal.
 Highlights include more than 10,000 giraffes made of everything from wood to ceramics and cloth.